wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

 This code has created activation with two factors: possession (key stored using a key derived from a device fingerprint) and knowledge (password, in our case a simple PIN code).
-If you would like to enable Touch or Face ID support at this moment, use following code instead of the one above:
+If you would like to enable Touch or Face ID support at this moment, use the following code instead of the one above:

 ```swift
 do {